Downeaster (train): Service resumption

 In 1989, a group of volunteers founded TrainRiders/Northeast, a non-profit organization dedicated to bringing modern passenger rail service to Northern New England.

 In 1990, at the urging of Maine's congressional delegation, Amtrak estimated the cost of creating passenger rail service at about $50 million: $30 million for infrastructure improvements and another $20 million for equipment.

 The following year, Amtrak agreed to provide the equipment at no charge to the State of Maine.
 Earlier in that same year, the Maine Legislature adopted its first citizen-initiated bill, the "Passenger Rail Service Act", which was endorsed by the Maine DOT and signed by the governor.
 In 1992, Maine voters approved a $5.4 million rail bond for right-of-way improvements, and $60,000 was granted to the Maine DOT to design a Portland intermodal terminal.
 Later that year, Congress approved $25.5 million for more right-of-way improvements, and 1993 saw an additional $9.5 million in track improvements.
 By the end of 1994, total appropriations for infrastructure had reached $38.6 million.

 In 1995, Governor Angus King and Commissioner of Transportation John Melrose ordered the creation of a passenger rail authority.
 TrainRiders/Northeast, led by Chairman Wayne Davis, worked with the state Chamber of Commerce and industry, Maine DOT, and others to convince the legislature to create the Northern New England Passenger Rail Authority in August.

 Service was initially expected to start in the 1990s.
 Negotiations between NNEPRA, Amtrak, and Guilford Industries (now Pan Am Railways) began in 1996, but began to fail over many factors, including equipment weight and speed limits.
 In December 1998, a speed limit of 80 mph was agreed upon; the following year, the Federal Surface Transportation Board approved a limit of 79 mph.
 Most right-of-way improvements were complete in 2000, but the following year, start-up was delayed again when Guilford refused to allow Amtrak to test track modulus or run trains faster than 59 mph.
 The Downeaster made its first run on December 15, 2001.

 Service improvements

+Amtrak and NNEPRA won their protracted legal battle to operate trains at 79 mph after Guilford's appeal was dismissed in 2004.
 In August 2007, top speeds were increased from 60 mph to 79 mph, cutting 20 minutes from trips between Portland and Boston.
 The first expansion of Downeaster service came that month, when the improvements made it possible to increase from four to five daily round trips from Portland to Boston.
 Amtrak plans to eventually add one or two round trips between Portland and Boston, bringing the daily total to six or seven.
 In 2009, NNEPRA unsuccessfully applied for federal stimulus money to increase train speeds—enough to cut 10 to 12 minutes off travel time—and increase the number of daily round trips from five to seven.

 In 2011, the Downeaster became the first Amtrak train to offer free Wi-Fi service and e-ticketing.